emmericp/Perfy/README.md

 ## What about coroutines?

 Poorly supported, some time/memory will be missing in the result for functions using coroutines and you will see some warnings when running the analyzer script.

+## What about pcall?

+`pcall` can confuse the stack reconstruction a bit, but it shouldn't be too bad or relevant.
+In some cases we catch it and add a "missing stack information" entry to the stack, in others Perfy reports a warning when running the analyzer.

 ## Why do I get an error about the constant table size in Perfy saved variables when reloading?